givenng6/Multi-Mail/README.md

 ### Nodemailer
 service takes in a string reprsenting your mail sever
 uath: user is your email address then pass takes in the password of the email you wanna use to send

+The body can be plan text or HTML...